katiestar99/ansible/docs/docsite/rst/community/committer_guidelines.rst

 * Fork the repository upon which you want to do some work to your own personal repository
 * Work on the specific branch upon which you need to commit
-* Create a Pull Request back to the Ansible repository and tag the people you would like to review; assign someone as the primary "owner" of your request
+* Create a Pull Request back to the Assible repository and tag the people you would like to review; assign someone as the primary "owner" of your request
 * Adjust code as necessary based on the Comments provided
 * Ask someone on the Core Team to do a final review and merge